AMorgaut/NG-Wakanda-Pack/README.md

-#Your Angular-Wakanda Dev Pack#
+#Angular-Wakanda Dev Pack#

-See it running live at [http://ng-wakanda-pack.us.wak-apps.com/](http://ng-wakanda-pack.us.wak-apps.com/)
+Go to [http://ng-wakanda-pack.us.wak-apps.com/](http://ng-wakanda-pack.us.wak-apps.com/) to see **Angular-Wakanda** running live.

 ##Warning##

-**Angular-Wakanda** is not yet available in stable version.
-The versions which are in this pack are early versions which do not implement all the final API shown in the examples (the previews occasionnaly use a temporary API)
+A stable version of **Angular-Wakanda** is not yet available.
+The versions in this pack do not implement the final API as shown in the examples (the previews occasionally use a temporary API).

 ##About##

 ###Angular-Wakanda###

-**angular-wakanda** is aimed to let you build [AngularJS](http://angularjs.com) expressive interfaces linked to your REST provided [Wakanda](http://wakanda.org) Application Model.
+**angular-wakanda** allows you to build [AngularJS](http://angularjs.com) expressive interfaces linked to your REST-based [Wakanda](http://wakanda.org) Application Model.

 ###NG-Wakanda-Pack###

-This pack contains a set of angular pages and a Wakanda Model to interact with and to learn get started with **angular-wakanda**
+This pack contains a set of angular pages and a Wakanda model so that you can begin learning how to use **angular-wakanda**

-All this pack and its running examples are available from this Github repository:
+This pack along with its examples are available in this GitHub repository:
 [http://github.com/AMorgaut/NG-Wakanda-Pack](http://github.com/AMorgaut/NG-Wakanda-Pack)

 ###API Documentation###

-An [Angular-Wakanda API Documentation](API-DOC.md) is included in this Dev Pack so, once downloaded, you can easily check it offline.
+A beta version of the [Angular-Wakanda API Documentation](API-DOC.md) is included in this Dev Pack.
+You can download it to read it offline.

 ###Release Notes###

-You can check the [release notes](RELEASE-NOTES.md) to see the Dev Pack and the Angular-Wakanda version changes
+The [release notes](RELEASE-NOTES.md) explain the version changes in Dev Pack and the Angular-Wakanda.